sfzinstruments/Discord-SFZ-GM-Bank/README.md

 The sources of the samples may expand along this project goes on.
 We list here all the sources that have been used and more details will be added later :
 - Versilian Studios VCSL
-- Versilian Studios VCSO CE
+- Versilian Studios VSCO CE

 ## Contributors
 - Jeff Learman